Lotr-frvr/make-a-c-shell/src/mydoc.md

 Handles purging errors and missing log entries for execution by index.

 `checkandcreatefile` The log file is created in the user's home directory if it does not exist

+### system commands

+The shell was implemented to execute other system commands present in Bash, such as emacs, gedit, etc., in both foreground and background processes.

+Foreground Process
+- Executing a command in the foreground meant the shell waited for that process to complete and regained control afterwards.
+Control of the terminal was handed over to this process while it was running.
+- If a foreground process took more than 2 seconds to run, the time taken and the name of the process were printed in the next prompt, with the time rounded down to the nearest integer.

+Background Process
+- Any command invoked with “&” was treated as a background command.
+The shell spawned the process but did not hand control of the terminal to it, allowing the shell to continue accepting other user commands.
+Whenever a new background process was started, the PID of the newly created background process was printed on the shell.

+- Background processes were not handled for custom commands (hop, reveal, log, etc.).
+- Multiple background processes could be run simultaneously.
+- When a background process finished, a message was displayed to the user autonomously, without further interaction required.
+- The process name and PID were printed when a background process ended, along with an indication of whether the process ended normally or abnormally.

+The shell uses `fork` to create child processes for external commands.
+Foreground processes are managed with `waitpid`, while background processes run independently.

+note :-
+for sleep 4; sleep 3;

+in the next prompt it will only show `~ sleep 3 $`

+defined the struct backproc in headerfiel.
+Initialised it in main.c and called it in input.c using extern

+gedit works, sleep works
+cd doesn't work because
+The cd command is a shell built-in and cannot be executed using execvp as an external command.

+###